jlengstorf/awesome-speaker-diversity/README.md

-# Welcoming Diversity in Tech Means Reaching Out
+# Everyone is welcome in tech.
+We should try to make them feel that way. ❤️ ✊

 - [How This List Works](#how-this-list-works)
 - [Developer Groups](#developer-groups)